Free Daily Headlines

 “It’s not going to do anything here,” she said.

-“What does this say about us here?”
-Pearson said.
+“What does this say about us here?” she said.
 Heatherly “put this whole thing together.
 How can they come in and just sort of cut her off at the knees?
 What does it say about us as a board?”

 “It has hurt my team because they have worked so hard to make sure every voter has the chance to vote,” she said.